PlatosTwin/LawSchoolData/docs/index.markdown

   <i>Note</i>: The number of splitters and reverse splitters who applied and were admitted is for several
     schools so small as to make meaningful inferences impossible.
 For each school, <i>Index</i> values are calculated by dividing the acceptance percentage of splitters or reverse splitters by the acceptance percentage of applicants who were neither.
+The greater above 1.0 a value is the <i>easier</i> it was for splitters or reverse splitters to gain admission, compared to regular applicants; the lower below 1.0 a value is the <i>harder</i> it was.
 Splitters are applicants with an LSAT score greather than the 75th percentile and a GPA less than the 25th percentile; reverse splitters have a low LSAT and high GPA.

 </div>
 ___